Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Transient Control

 \begin{theorem} Suppose $(x,y)\in\cC$.
 Under the optimal policy, there exists a unique $\tau > 0$ such that $(x,y)$ lies on the line:

 where,

 \end{theorem}

 Theorem \ref{policystructure} characterizes the optimal policy by mapping each state to the optimal return probability $p^*$ and the corresponding clearing time $\tau$ through \eqref{lineequation}--\eqref{eq:p*}.
 To interpret the characterization, it is instructive to view the relationship in the opposite direction: for each $\tau>0$, there exists a set of initial conditions in $\cC$, characterized by \eqref{lineequation}, which share the same optimal return probability $p^*$ and whose optimal queue clearing time is exactly $\tau$.
-We show that these lines do not intersect in the congested region, ``fanning out'' from the boundary $x(\tau)=N$.
+We show (see Lemma \ref{increasingintercept} in proof of Theorem \ref{policystructure}) that these lines have increasing slopes and $(x=N)$--intercepts with respect to $\tau$, i.e., they do not intersect in the congested region, ``fanning out'' from the boundary $x(\tau)=N$.
 It follows that every state lies on exactly one such line, and every point on the line associated with $\tau$ must be exactly $\tau$ time away from reaching $\cA$.

 The identity \eqref{lineequation} implies that the set of states sharing the same optimal return probability is characterized by a line of the form $x + (1-e^{-\nu\tau})y = a$ where $a$ is a constant that depends on the system and cost parameters as well as $\tau$.
 At any point along the line, we are trading off between Needy and Content customers without changing the intervention policy.
 Note that the Content state is discounted by a factor of $1-e^{-\nu\tau}$, reflecting the fact that the customers readmit in the future, when we will have made more progress in reducing congestion.
 The simple structure also provides insights on the impact of return time.
 Indeed, if $\nu$ is very large (i.e., customers return soon after discharge, immediately contributing to the congestion) then the discount is very small and the returning customers are treated on par with Needy customers.
-On the other hand, if $\nu$ is very small (i.e., patients readmit ``much later", by which time the congestion will be completely cleared) then the Content customers are entirely ignored.
+On the other hand, if $\nu$ is very small (i.e., patients readmit ``much later", by which time the congestion will be completely cleared) the Content customers are entirely ignored.